 Showing 1-24 of 182 items

 Abraham Lincoln Presidential Library and Museum

-One of the most-visited presidential museums in the nation allows visitors to experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
+This museum is one of the most-visited presidential museums in the nation where visitors can experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
 Be dazzled by two special effects theaters featuring historical ghosts and a Civil War battlefield, life-like vignettes that depict important moments in the president’s life, and artifacts that range from Lincoln’s stovepipe hat to an original copy of the Gettysburg Address.

 Cahokia Mounds State Historic Site

 Illinois' only United Nations World Heritage Site.
 This 2,200-acre site preserves the central section of the largest prehistoric Indian city north of Mexico.
 An Interpretive Center presents a coherent account of this sophisticated prehistoric culture.
 Climb Monk's Mound, see the film and life-size village.
 Don't miss annual events that focus on Native American culture.

 Amish Country Tours

 A step on guide will accompany your tour of the Amish countryside.
 The tours will also include meals in Amish homes, and Amish home, buggy shop, dairy farm and woodworking tours.
 Additional highlights include an Amish museum, local attractions, restaurants, and accommodations.